jbkunst/django-r-recommendation-system/README.md

 ### This mini app is the combination of:

-- A Django app for make purchases (via form) and recommend product (via jquery GET).
+- A Django app for make purchases (via form) and recommend product (via jquery GET)
 - A sqlite3 database to keep the information of products, carts and recommendations
-- A R script for generate new recommendations with the `arules` package.
+- A R script for generate new recommendations with the `arules` package

 ### How it works:

-- Every time you add a product (or delete it) the software recommend according the existing rules.
+- Every time you add a product (or delete it) of your cart the software recommend according the existing rules
-- Every `n` purchases the software generate new rules with the last `m` purchases and update in the database.
+- Every `n` purchases the software generate new rules with the last `m` purchases and update in the database

 ### The models.py
 ```